jbroadway/menubuilder/README.md

-# MenuBuilder
+# Menu Builder

 A menu builder for the [Elefant CMS](http://www.elefantcms.com/) based on using [YAML](http://www.yaml.org/) formatting to define as many custom menus as you want.

-MenuBuilder then provides a set of dynamic menu objects for embedding your menus into your website through the WYSIWYG editor's Dynamic Objects dialog.
+Menu Builder then provides a set of dynamic menu objects for embedding your menus into your website through the WYSIWYG editor's Dynamic Objects dialog.

+Menu Builder works as an alternative to Elefant's built-in single-tree navigation app.
+Editing menus as YAML files may not be for everyone, but the added flexibility will hopefully be useful to some.

 ## Formatting